A grease trap is a plumbing device which intercepts or grease or solids from entering wastewater systems.

 The driver will transport the grease trap waste to a Liquid Recovery and Treatment Facility.
 Grease trap waste is processed to separate the grease, water and sludge.
 The sludge can be reused by organic processing facilities in their composting process, the residual material can also applied to agricultural pastures.
 Water separated from the grease trap is disposed of as a trade waste down the sewer.

-To request a quote or learn more about Veolia’s grease trap waste services, please follow the instructions below:
+Contact us today to request a quote or learn more about Veolia’s grease trap waste services.